Love empowers: stories from around the world

 On the night of December 15, 2013, shots rang out in Juba, the capital of South Sudan.
 So began a civil war which continues to cause devastation in the country one year on.

-By donating money to our South Sudan appeal, you can help to transform lives.
+By donating, you can help to transform lives.